 The potential from synergies between GHG reduction activities and the promotion of sustainable development has not always been exploited to the extent possible in the past.
 Under the Clean Development Mechanism (CDM), for instance, neither a clear financial incentive nor a concrete political mandate was created to develop projects that were particularly conducive to sustainable development.
 Since then the Paris Agreement was adopted which – compared to the Kyoto Protocol – creates a stronger link between both aspects and expects mitigation activities to also consider sustainable development.
 Almost at the same time the Sustainable Development Goals (SDGs) were globally agreed and provided a framework of agreed goals and indicators.

-Our ongoing research project aims to overcome the previously identified barriers to combine SD and GHG mitigation impacts through the identification of practical solutions and concrete proposals for the implementation of SD indicators in GHG mitigation projects.
-We aim to show through “indicator pilots” that it is possible to find indicators that work, are politically acceptable, financially sound, and clear to MRV.
-Beside stakeholder feedback, lessons from previous UN mechanisms as well as successful approaches and new innovations from voluntary markets are taken into account.
+This research project sought to overcome the previously identified barriers to combine SD and GHG mitigation impacts through the identification of practical solutions and concrete proposals for the implementation of SD indicators in GHG mitigation projects.
+We showed through “indicator pilots” that it is possible to find indicators that work, are politically acceptable, financially sound, and clear to MRV.

 Developing the pilot set of indicators for SD in market-based activities has the following objectives: